DekelMalul/whatismyip/README.md

 echo $loadbalancer_ip
 ```

-Map the hosts field to our local hosts file or route 53
+Map the ingress.hosts field to the loadbalancer ip withing local hosts file or any route 53 solution.

 # Parameters